USEPA/EPANET2.2/QA_Documentation/EPANET_QAPP.md

 the incidence and severity of software quality issues.

-A bi-annual software release schedule is envisioned where EPANET UI and engine feature releases will occur every other year.
+A bi-annual software release schedule is envisioned where EPANET UI and engine feature releases will occur frequently.
 Software patches will be developed and released on demand as the need arises.
 Separating feature release and software patches in this manner will help improve software quality since defects are frequently introduced along with new